breatheco-de/main-documentation/Foundation_Act.md

 2.
 3.

-To continue learnin more about BreatheCode we encourage you to read our [contribution manual](https://github.com/breatheco-de/main-documentation).
+To learn more about BreatheCode we encourage you to read our [contribution manual](https://github.com/breatheco-de/main-documentation).